All-About-Berlin/ursus/README.md

 * `-w` or `--watch`: Reload the website when Content or Template files change.
 * `-c` or `--config`: Run with the supplied configuration file.
 It accepts a Python file path `path/to/ursus_config.py`, or a Python module name `project.conf.ursus.py`
+* `-f` or `--fast`: Combined with `-w`, favours rebuild speed over completeness.
+It only rebuilds pages for the files that changed, not files that may refer to them.

 #### Building from Sublime Text